dyzheng/abacus-develop/docs/advanced/input_files/input-main.md

 ### dos_nche

 - **Type**: Integer
-- **Description**: Defines the order of Chebyshev expansions when using Stochastic Density Functional Theory (SDFT) to calculate DOS.
+The order of Chebyshev expansions when using Stochastic Density Functional Theory (SDFT) to calculate DOS.
 - **Default**: 100

 [back to top](#full-list-of-input-keywords)